 Budget-Savvy Tips for Last-Minute Trips

-Whether you live for weekends away or constantly seek to satisfy your wanderlust on a grander scale, travel is a dream shared by many.
-But it takes time, money and resources to plan a trip, making last-minute getaways few and far between.
+Whether you live for weekends away or constantly seek to satisfy your wanderlust on a grander scale with a trip abroad; travel is a dream shared by many.
+But it takes time, money, and resources to plan a trip, making last-minute getaways few and far between.

-But we’ve got good news for you — it is possible to plan a spontaneous trip without breaking the bank!
+Fortunately, we’ve got some good news — it is possible to plan a spontaneous trip without breaking the bank!
 Just check out our penny pinching tips and hit the road:

 Don’t wander far.
-While you may not have the means to jet-set off to an all-inclusive, odds are you can afford a mini-vacation close to home.
+While you may not have the means to jet-set off to an all-inclusive resort, odds are you can afford a stress free mini-vacation close to home.
 Do your research and see what your state or region has to offer — you might be surprised at some of the hidden gems nearby.

 Consider the bus route.
 Another benefit to sticking close to home?
 No airfare!
 Find out where a Megabus can take you and travel on the cheap.

 Turn to Twitter.
 This may surprise you, but Twitter is a prime place to find low fares on flights or last-minute discounts on vacation packages.
-Follow big-wigs in the travel industry — UnitedAirlines, JetBlueCheeps, Quikbook, etc. — and you might stumble upon some top-notch deals.
+Follow travel websites, airlines and hotels on Twitter and you might stumble onto some top-notch deals.

 Go mid-week.
 Airfare and hotel prices tend to drop during the mid-week slump.
 So consider taking off for your next mini-vacation on a Tuesday or Wednesday.
 It’ll be a fun change of pace!